 - 1. To pay taxes, trust fees, servicer fees and other expenses - 2.
-To pay unpaid interest on the ABL 1 - 3.
-To pay interest on the ABL 1 - 4.
-To cover any shortfall in the cash reserve for liquidity support - 5.
-To redeem any additional senior beneficial interest during the revolving period (an amount ensuring that the "target OC percentage" for the ABL 1 is reached during the revolving period and once reached, is kept constant) - 6.
+To pay interest on the ABL 1 - 3.
+To cover any shortfall in the cash reserve for liquidity support - 4.
+To redeem any additional senior beneficial interest during the revolving period (an amount ensuring that the "target OC percentage" for the ABL 1 is reached during the revolving period and once reached, is kept constant) - 5.
 To make a redemption on the ABL 1 for an amount equal to the "asset-backed loan target OC amount" (an amount which is necessary to reduce the outstanding principal amount of the ABL 1 to the targeted ABL 1 balance).
 The remainder is used to redeem the subordinated beneficial interest